linode/linode-cloud-controller-manager/README.md

 ##### User Managed Firewall
 Users can create CloudFirewall instances, supply their own rules and attach them to the NodeBalancer.
-To do so, set the `service.beta.kubernetes.io/linode-loadbalancer-firewall-id` annotation to the ID of the cloud firewall.
+To do so, set the `service.beta.kubernetes.io/linode-loadbalancer-firewall-id` annotation to the ID of the CloudFirewall.
 The CCM does not manage the lifecycle of the CloudFirewall Instance in this case.
 Users are responsible for ensuring the policies are correct.

 **Note**<br/>
 If the user supplies a firewall-id, and later switches to using an ACL, the CCM will take over the CloudFirewall Instance.
 To avoid this, delete the service, and re-create it so the original CloudFirewall is left undisturbed.

 ### Nodes
 Kubernetes Nodes can be configured with the following annotations.